birdofartemis/birdofartemis/README.md

 - 👋 Hi, I’m @birdofartemis
 - 👀 I’m interested in solving problems
-- 🌱 I’m currently learning Java and TS, in future Scala
+- 🌱 I’m currently learning Scala and ZIO
-- 💞️ I’m looking to collaborate on BackEnd
+- 💞️ I’m looking to collaborate on back-end
 - 📫 How to reach me marcomedeiros_03@outlook.com

 <!---